maitzeth/express-api/README.md

 # Introduction

-This is simple Express Rest API featuring some of basic routes, middleware, and JWT with some testing using Jest
+Simple Express Rest API featuring some of basic routes, middleware, and JWT with some testing using Jest

 # Installation
 ```shell